grcwork/ILoveKanban/README.md

 # ILoveKanban

-A nice web app to organize proyects with an intuitive Kanban board
+A nice web app to organize projects with an intuitive Kanban board

 ![ILoveKanban](/readme_files/images/image1.png)

-## Tech stack to build this app
+## Tech stack used to build this app

 ### Frontend